saimtiaz/ur5_collision_avoidance/README.md

 1. Navigate to catkin_ws/src/pclTransform/launch/cloudTransform.launch
 1. Locate the node named "calibrationTransform"
-1. Replace the first 7 numerical arguments witht he 7-element matrix in the following order:
+1. Replace the first 7 numerical arguments with the 7-element matrix in the following order:
 	1. x y z qx qy qz qw

 ## Point Cloud Scan
+This step creates a point cloud scan based on the calibration from the prior step and a list of scan positions.
+This step will result in a collection of point cloud files, which will then need to be placed into a folder and properly pointed to by cluster2obj.py in the cluster package.

+1. Navigate and source to catkin_ws
+1. Navigate to the mover package:
+    1. Modify the "POSITIONS" variable in scanMover.py to the desired scanning positions
+    2. Modify the "HOST" and "PORT" variable to match up with the UR5 configuration
+    3. Launch the "scanMover.py" script:
+        ```bash
+	    rosrun mover scanMover.py
+        ```
-1. IN DEVELOPMENT
+1.

 ## Point Cloud Cluster Extraction
-This section will utilize Euclidean clustering to decompose the point cloud into clusters and planar objects This is optional as k-means clustering should be sufficient Please note this instruction set is incomplete as there are some additional steps to get the euclidean clusters working with the next section.
+This section will utilize Euclidean clustering to decompose the point cloud into clusters and planar objects.

+This is optional as k-means clustering should be sufficient, and because euclidean clustering is already included in the cluster package in the following step.

+This code is incomplete as it can only process one point cloud file at a time and not the entire scan.

 1. Navigate and source to catkin_ws:
+    1. Modify "capture1.pcd" to the correct point cloud target file
     1. Launch the euclidean cluster extraction script:
         ```bash
         rosrun cluster cluster_extraction
         ```
+1. This will create a point cloud file for each extracted cluster.
+Move these files into a folder and remember to have the cluster2obj.py file point to this folder.

 ## Cluster to Collision Object Extraction
 This section will convert point cloud data into collision objects that are usable by CollisionIK